-Why building bridges – not barriers – paves the way forward in divorce
+Why its important to build bridges – not barriers – in divorce

 The news from Russia that a court has ordered a divorcing Moscow couple to divide up their luxury mansion by building a wall right down the middle is an extreme example of what can go wrong when partners remain at loggerheads and rely on strangers to make their decisions.